mbruns13/US-Senator-Stock-Trades-2012-2021/README.md

 ### Transform

 Once we extracted the trades information from the Harvard Dataverse site, we were able to read that .txt file into pandas as a csv and work with it as a DataFrame.
-To clean this data, we dropped all rows with null values in the stock ticker column, changed the political party and sex columns from binary values to descriptive strings, and merged the min and max trades columns into one to show the range of the amount.
+To clean this data, we dropped all rows with null values in the stock ticker column, changed the political party and sex columns from binary values to descriptive strings, changed the date column values to datetime values, and merged the min and max trades columns into one to show the range of the amount.
 We also renamed the columns to make the values easier to understand.

 We used BeautifulSoup to scrape the Yahoo Finance pages for each unique ticker, and appended each company's sector as a string in a new list.
 We then created a dictionary, using the unique ticker code as keys and the sector string as values.
 With this dictionary, were able to create a new list of sectors in same order as the list of all tickers in the trades DataFrame, and add a new sector column with the corresponding values.